top of page

 ENTER THE GOVERNOR'S PLAN TO USE PUBLIC FUNDS TO REUSE PRODUCED WATER AKA THE "STRATEGIC WATER SUPPLY"

-In 2023 Governor Michelle Lujan Grisham announced her plan to use public money to entice private companies to set up desalination and treatment plants that will facilitate extraction from our deep water aquifers and the so-called “beneficial reuse” of toxic fracking waste for industrial uses initially, and ultimately to “recharge freshwater aquifers and otherwise augment the supply of freshwater for communities, farms, aquatic ecosystems, and interstate compact compliance.”
+In 2023 Governor Michelle Lujan Grisham announced her plan to use public money to entice private companies to set up desalination and treatment plants that will facilitate extraction from brackish water aquifers and the so-called “beneficial reuse” of toxic fracking waste for industrial uses initially, and ultimately to “recharge freshwater aquifers and otherwise augment the supply of freshwater for communities, farms, aquatic ecosystems, and interstate compact compliance.”

 The proposed “Strategic Water Supply” is a dangerous plan to use public money to exploit and poison our water for the private profit of oil and gas executives and shareholders.